JonnyBurger/touchable-scale/README.md

 `<TouchableScale/>` follows the same API as `<TouchableOpacity/>` and should be more or less a drop-in replacement without any changes.

 The prop `activeScale` controls the scale while the button is pressed.
 The default is `0.95`.

+The prop `transitionDuration` controls the duration of the transition when the button is pressed in miliseconds.
+The default is 60.

 There are no event objects in the `onPress` callback.
 See below in the disadvantages section.